supabase/grafana-agent-fly-example/readme.md

-# Using Grafana Cloud to Monitor your Supabase Cloud Deployment
+# Using Grafana Cloud with Supabase

 Sign up and get your API keys from Grafana Cloud.